babashka/babashka/doc/pods.md

 Now you know most there is to know about the pod protocol!

+#### shutdown

+When babashka is about to exit, it sends a `{"op" "shutdown"}` message and waits for the pod process to end.
+This gives the pod a chance to clean up resources before it exits.

 #### out and err

 Pods may send messages with an `out` and `err` string value.
 Babashka prints